 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are programs offered by the federal government that are designed to provide monthly payments for disabled Americans.
 The approval processes for each are fairly complex, though, and you must meet certain standards to qualify.
 Therefore, it’s extremely important to plan ahead and know the eligibility rules if you think you’ll need to take advantage of these offerings.
-It’s also a good idea to work with a financial advisor who specializes in Social Security and other retirement benefits.
+Here’s a breakdown of what you need to know.

 Understanding SSDI and SSI